Decapitated mothers, troubled executives and outraged parents: welcome to the chaotic world of Joe Dante’s Gremlins

 Gremlins, a movie that directly contributed to the establishment of the PG-13 rating, was before my time cinema-wise, but in England it was lumbered with a 15 rating, a huge blow for kids caught up in the whole Gremlins furore.
 The film’s tantalising UK trailer promised all manner of mischief in the Amblin vein, introducing us to creatures who were cute and monstrous in equal measures, all of it gift-wrapped in the inimitable magic of composer Jerry Goldsmith.
 Even without the added bonus of parental controversy, Gremlins exuded a special aura.
 It felt like a generational happening that couldn’t be missed, and with none other than Steven Spielberg having creative control, his name plastered all over the press material, you best believe kids were queuing up to see the latest film from the man who had brought us Jaws, Raiders of the Lost Ark and E.T. the Extra-Terrestrial.

 Gremlins was also a Christmas movie released during the Christmas holidays, which didn’t help matters.
-In the US, the film’s release was pushed forward as Warner Brothers lacked a summer blockbuster to compete with the likes of Beverly Hills Cop, Ghostbusters and Indiana Jones and the Temple of Doom ― the latter also directly responsible for the creation of the PG-13 rating ― which meant that hype for the movie and the controversy surrounding it had reached fever pitch by the time of its UK release on December 7th 1984.
-In June, a heavily cut version of The Temple of Doom had been released with a PG rating.
+In the US, the film’s release was pushed forward to June 8 as Warner Brothers lacked a summer blockbuster to compete with the likes of Beverly Hills Cop, Ghostbusters and Indiana Jones and the Temple of Doom ― the latter also directly responsible for the creation of the PG-13 rating ― which meant that hype for the movie and the controversy surrounding it had reached fever pitch by the time of its UK release on December 7th 1984.
+Also in June, a heavily cut version of The Temple of Doom had been released with a PG rating.
 As for Gremlins, it would be a long wait for anyone under the age of 15 to find out exactly what all the fuss was about.

 You say you hate Washington’s Birthday or Thanksgiving and nobody cares, but you say you hate Christmas and people treat you like you’re a leper.Kate Beringer